|

 A

-s of the 1st of May, mainly from reports from colleague, John Seach of Australia, reports that Yasur is currently erupting.
+s of the 1st of August, mainly from reports from colleague, John Seach of Australia, reports that Yasur is currently erupting.
 Strombolian and mild Vulcanian eruptions continue at Yasur volcano.
 Three main active vents are visible inside the summit crater.
 Incandescent lava explosions reached 250 m above the crater, accompanied by loud explosions.
 Projectiles were observed falling on the crater rim, 170 m from the vents.
 Yasur volcano, in southern Vanuatu continues to be one of the world's most active volcanoes.
 The volcano continues to erupt many times per hour as it has for at least 800 years.
 Yasur has been called the "Lighthouse of the Pacific" because of the regular Strombolian eruptions visible from sea.
 Warning: Approaching the active crater at Yasur volcano is dangerous at any time !
 Observers are at risk from projectiles, toxic gas and avalanches.

 P